 A touching true story of a son learning to appreciate and accept his father.

 Twelve-year-old Harper Payne is embarrassed by his father, Ed Payne.

-He wishes his father was more like his friends' fathers who are loud and "manly" men.
+He wishes his father was more like his friends' fathers who are brash "manly" men.

 They love sports and BBQs, unlike his father who is quiet and thoughtful and prefers to read.

-father, "If someone asks who you are don't tell them you're my father.
-Just ell them, you're
+not to tell people they are related, "If anyone asks who you are, don't tell them you're my father.

-Ed - just Ed."
-As the evening transpires and the event comes to an end, Harper's view of
+Just tell them you're Ed - just Ed."
+But as the evening unfolds and the event comes to an end